Utkarsh1504/DSA-Java/CONTRIBUTING.md

 - Search for other issues already requesting the lesson.
 - If an issue doesn't exist, create an issue naming it `new lesson: <name-of-the-lesson>`
 - provide description as mentioned in issue template.
-- Please create separate issues for each icon
+- Please create separate issues for any concept or lesson that you want to add.

 ## Fixing Typos